Monday, January 20, 2014

 Anne, Anne and once again Anne.

-Well, he's not supposed to be a tough guy so we can forgive him that he passes out 3 times!
-And I'm not even counting the occasion when he is properly sedated by the good doctor in order to fix his broken nose.
-Also it needs to be noted that the last one is pretty idiotic because he loses his conscious after the fight.
+Well, he's not supposed to be a tough guy, so we can forgive him for passing out three times!
+And I'm not even counting the occasion when he is sedated adequately by the good doctor to fix his broken nose.
+Also, it's worth noting that the last one is pretty idiotic because he loses his conscience after the fight.

 Title:

-After the all mistaken identity fuck up, Carr becomes "a perfect decoy to divert them while they shipped a new man onto the scene."
-Which is of course suicidal mission that one french cop comments briefly by "Sracth one American".
+After the mistaken identity fuck up, Carr becomes "a perfect decoy to divert them while they shipped a new man onto the scene."
+Which is, of course, a suicidal mission that one French cop comments briefly by "Scratch one American".
 And btw - that same asshole suggests Carr to simply "act naturally"!

 By Glen Orbik.
-I guess it is a illustration of Anne in the scene when Roger meets her for the first time on the beach while she's sunbathing.
-It's okay, but it could have been a bit more sexier.
-I included another cover (have no idea who the publisher is) that's also cool and somehow better reflects the novel's tone.
+I guess it is an illustration of Anne in the scene when Roger meets her for the first time on the beach while she's sunbathing.
+It's okay, but it could have been a bit more sexy.
+I included another cover that's cool, too and better reflects the novel's tone.

 "Dry vermouth on the rocks."
 It was an interesting choice of drink, he thought - alcoholic, but weak.
 It fitted a man whose business was killing.